ksator/network-test-automation-demo/README.md

     - [Clear the blacklisted MAC addresses](#clear-the-blacklisted-mac-addresses)
   - [Clear counters](#clear-counters)

-# Demo using an ATD (Arista Test Drive) lab
+# ANTA demo using an ATD (Arista Test Drive) lab

-Here's the instructions to use this repository with an ATD (Arista Test Drive) lab.
+Here's the instructions to use ANTA with an ATD (Arista Test Drive) lab.

+## About ANTA

+ANTA stands for **Arista Network Test Automation**.
+ANTA is a Python package to automate tests on Arista devices.
+The ANTA source code and documentation are in this repository https://github.com/arista-netdevops-community/network-test-automation

 ## Set up the lab